nray-scanner/website/content/usage/configuration-file/targetgenerator/ldap.md

 #### `ldapAttribute: "dNSHostName"`

 On all selected objects, extract `ldapAttribute`.
 This one is going to be scanned.
-In Active Directory envrionments, chances are that `dNSHostName` can be resolved and is alive.
+In Active Directory environments, chances are that `dNSHostName` can be resolved and is alive.

 #### `ldapServer: ""`